If you are unfamiliar with LGBTQIA identities overall, please see the Media Reference Guide created by GLAAD for a list of up to date definitions

 - Creating a timeline of LGBTQ history for LGBTQ history month

 Educational resources for students include our Trans Resource Guide and LGBTQ Housing Options.
 CDI additionally supports students by providing an ear when students are experiencing stress.
-For LGBTQ students, this often means meeting with our Coordinator of LGBTQ Support and Diversity Programs, Anna Morrison (she/her/hers).
+For LGBTQ students, this often means meeting with our Assistant Director of LGBTQ Education and Support Programs, Khouri Lassiter (they/them).
 Finally, CDI has an LGBTQ specific weekly newsletter where you can find out about on and off campus LGBTQ events and volunteer opportunities.

 We additionally have a Youtube channel you can find here that has a variety of playlists focusing on general social justice 101, LGBTQ identities, and other marginalized identities.
 These playlists are updated throughout the year, check back to see what new videos are up!